Syrians in US react to Trump-ordered airstrikes

 On the other, Trump's own words about being moved to action by shocking images of Tuesday's chemical weapons attack on a rebel-held town.
 More than 80 people were killed, including many children.

 "We have to sort of take what we can get at this point," said Rahmani, who is studying for a master's in international affairs.

-"President Trump said he has changed very much on this issue," he added.
+"President Trump said he has changed very much on this issue."

-"In the past his position on the refugees has been, 'We don't know who these people are.'
-Now that he saw with his own eyes how Syrians are being brutally massacred by the Assad regime, I think he can understand why Syrians are fleeing from their country," Rahmani said.
+Rahmani added, "In the past his position on the refugees has been, 'We don't know who these people are.'
+Now that he saw with his own eyes how Syrians are being brutally massacred by the Assad regime, I think he can understand why Syrians are fleeing from their country."

-In Atlanta, Dr. Heval Kelli, a 34-year-old cardiologist, said he was up all night watching news of the first direct military action taken by the US against the regime of Syrian President Bashar al-Assad.
+In Atlanta, Dr. Heval Kelli, a 34-year-old cardiologist, said he was up all night watching news about the first direct military action taken by the US against the regime of Syrian President Bashar al-Assad.
 One of his uncles died in the six-year-old civil war.

 "I feel like after 6 years, someone responded," he said.

-Syrians in the US praised Trump for taking a step the Obama administration was unwilling to take, at least without Congressional approval, as the former president elected not to strike the Assad regime in 2013 after a chemical attack crossed Obama's self-imposed "red line."
+Many Syrians in the US praised Trump for taking a step the Obama administration was unwilling to take, at least without Congressional approval, as the former president elected not to strike the Assad regime in 2013 after a chemical attack crossed Obama's self-imposed "red line."

 Trump repeatedly criticized Obama during his presidential campaign for not acting on his "red line" threat, but the real estate mogul also argued against deepening US' military involvement in Syria, particularly as it related to Assad.
 A week ago, Secretary of State Rex Tillerson said that the "longer-term status of President Assad will be decided by the Syrian people."